History of the Isle of Man: Early Middle Ages

-Even if the supposed conquest of the Menavian islands – Mann and Anglesey – by Edwin of Northumbria, in 616, did take place, it could not have led to any permanent results, for when the English were driven from the coasts of Cumberland and Lancashire soon afterwards, they could not well have retained their hold on the island to the west of these coasts.
+Even if the supposed conquest of Mann by Edwin of Northumbria, in 616, did take place, it could not have led to any permanent results, for when the English were driven from the coasts of Cumberland and Lancashire soon afterwards, they could not well have retained their hold on the island to the west of these coasts.
 One can speculate, however, that when Ecgfrið's Northumbrians laid Ireland waste from Dublin to Drogheda in 684, they temporarily occupied Mann.

 Viking Age and Norse kingdom

 The period of Scandinavian domination is divided into two main epochs – before and after the conquest of Mann by Godred Crovan in 1079.
 Warfare and unsettled rule characterise the earlier epoch, the later saw comparatively more peace.

 Between about AD 800 and 815 the Vikings came to Mann chiefly for plunder.
 Between about 850 and 990, when they settled, the island fell under the rule of the Scandinavian Kings of Dublin and between 990 and 1079, it became subject to the powerful Earls of Orkney.

 There was a mint producing coins on Mann between c.
 1025 and c.
 1065.
 These Manx coins were minted from an imported type 2 Hiberno-Norse penny die from Dublin.
 Hiberno-Norse coins were first minted under Sihtric, King of Dublin.
 This illustrates that Mann may have been under the thumb of Dublin at this time.

 Little is known about the conqueror, Godred Crovan.
 According to the Chronicon Manniae he subdued Dublin, and a great part of Leinster, and held the Scots in such subjection that supposedly no one who set out to build a vessel dared to insert more than three bolts.
 The memory of such a ruler would be likely to survive in tradition, and it seems probable therefore that he is the person commemorated in Manx legend under the name of King Gorse or Orry.
 He created the Kingdom of Mann and the Isles in around 1079 including the south-western islands of Scotland until 1164, when two separate kingdoms were formed from it.
 In 1154, later known as the Diocese of Sodor and Man, was formed by the Catholic Church.